Multimodal Channel-Mixing: Channel and Spatial Masked AutoEncoder on Facial Action Unit Detection: Related Work

-Inspired by the success of the masked language model~\cite{bert,gpt,gpt_2,gpt_3} in NLP, masked image encoding methods of self-supervised learning have been significantly improved in computer vision, often focusing on different pretext tasks for pre-training.
+Inspired by the success of the masked language model~\cite{bert,gpt,gpt_2,gpt_3} in NLP, masked image encoding methods of self-supervised learning have been improved in computer vision, often focusing on different pretext tasks for pre-training.
 BEiT~\cite{beit_2022} design an autoencoder network similar to BERT~\cite{bert} with the ViT encoder and discrete image token.
 MAE~\cite{mae_2021} proposed another ViT backboned network that only encodes the visible patches and inserts masked tokens in decoding for reconstruction, which speeds up the training process.
-Inspired by MAE, we propose a multimodal channel mixing (\textbf{MCM}) module for the multi-modal self-supervised pre-training framework. \B{Differ} from the previous late fusion works, our method only includes one encoder for multimodality; \B{Differ} from the early fusion works, our downstream model can be fed with only one modality.
+Inspired by MAE, we propose a multimodal channel mixing (\textbf{MCM}) module to explore the effects of multimodal channel-based masking mechanism. \B{Differ} from the previous late fusion works, our method only needs one encoder; \B{Differ} from the early fusion works, our downstream model can be fed with only one modality.